Switch

 Users don’t currently know how much they could save with a balance transfer card and so are less motivated to switch.

-They pay high interest and don’t realise they could save by switching to balance transfer cards.
+Users with outstanding credit card balances often pay high interest without realising they could save by switching to balance transfer cards.

 Existing relevant insights